msu-csc232-sp22/hw03/README.md

 ## Tasks

+This assignment contains essentially two tasks:

+1. Provide an implementation of the `Display` function to display the contents of a two-dimensional array in a neat, tabular fashion (with each table value printing in a field width of 5 spaces, right-aligned)
+2. Provide an implementation of the `MaxNumCoins` using Dynamic Programming techniques.

 Compare this problem to the goal of the Jump It game.
-Use the development of the solution to that game outlined in Lecture to devise a DP solution to this problem.
+Use the development of the solution to that game outlined in our lectures to devise a Dynamic Programming solution to this problem.
 Note the differences too; in the Jump It game, the goal was to _minimize_ a "cost" and here the goal is to _maximize_ a "cost."
 Also think about your approach: Do you want to tackle this using _memoization_ or _tabulation_?
 How does that choice affect your design decisions?

 Look for and address all the `TODO` comments in the project; implement the functions in [csc232.h](include/csc232.h).
 Be sure to remove the `TODO` comments once you've completed the requested task.